Skip to main content

 3. Show how you coach on the floor

-Show how you lead in the moment: a micro-coaching habit, a huddle, or how you handle a new hire.
-Keep it specific.
+Demonstrate how you lead on the floor, such as a micro-coaching habit, pre-shift huddle, or helping a new hire.
+Keep your example specific.

 See an example